The Upper Tawe Valley/Cwm Tawe Uchaf has been identified as an important area for wildlife.

 What is the ‘Wild Communities’ project?

 Cwm Tawe Uchaf and the area around Ystradgynlais in particular is an area of high deprivation with some parts listed as being in the top 10% most deprived areas of Wales.
-Through regular practical conservation workdays, guided walks and workshops the project will provide valuable opportunities for local unemployed people and those experiencing physical and mental ill health to access training, learn new skills and meet new people.
+Through regular practical conservation workdays, guided walks and workshops the project provided valuable opportunities for local unemployed people and those experiencing physical and mental ill health to access training, learn new skills and meet new people.
 In turn, this will see an increase in their employability and improved health and well-being.

 What is special about the wildlife in this area?

 These sites contain a rich mix of wildflower meadow, rhos pasture and woodland and are some of the best sites in Wales for the rare marsh fritillary butterfly.
-As well as managing these reserves for the benefit of wildlife, the project aims to increase the number of local people using and enjoying these sites through community events and improved access.
-The project also looks to work on other community green spaces including school grounds and local gardens, creating wildlife havens and further opportunities for learning.
+As well as managing these reserves for the benefit of wildlife, the project aimed to increase the number of local people using and enjoying these sites through community events and improved access.
+The project also looked to work on other community green spaces including school grounds and local gardens, creating wildlife havens and further opportunities for learning.